Anon-Planet/thgtoa/guide.md

 #### If you cannot use Tor:

 If you cannot use Tor, you can use a Custom VM of your choice that will ideally use an anonymous VPN, if possible, to then connect to the Tor network.
-Or you could go with the risky route: See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option]
+Or you could go with the risky route: See [Appendix P: Accessing the internet as safely as possible when Tor and VPNs are not an option:]

 ### Linux Virtual Machine (Whonix or Linux):